LacunaSoftware/docs/docs.en-us/articles/pki-express/setup/linux-centos.md

-﻿# Install PKI Express on Red Hat Linux
+﻿# Install PKI Express on CentOS or Oracle Linux

 <!-- link to version in Portuguese -->
 <div data-alt-locales="pt-br"></div>